-The mission of Roughrider Club is to provide support to the Yavapai College Intercollegiate Athletics Program through fundraising and promotional activities.
-The RRC raises money primarily through memberships.
-It uses the money to pay expenses related to the athletics program not covered by the regular athletic budget.
-These expenses include the purchase of championship rings, contributions toward capital items such as the baseball building and baseball scoreboard, and certain transportation expenses.
+The purpose of RRC is to provide support to the Yavapai College Intercollegiate Athletics Program through fundraising and promotional activities.
+RRC raises money primarily through memberships.
+It uses the money to pay expenses related to the athletics program not covered by the regular College athletic budget.

-The purpose of the Performing Arts Charitable Endowment (PACE) is to support Yavapai College Community Events' ability to maintain affordable ticket prices and offer high caliber entertainment to more than 140,000 patrons each year.
+The purpose of PACE is to support operations by the College of the Yavapai College Community Events Programs.
 PACE also supports the Artists in Residence Program, which brings artistic programs to Yavapai County students and special-needs audiences.